Careers & Jobs

 Visit the Occupational Outlook Handbook for in-depth career information.
 The profiles featured cover hundreds of occupations; describing What They Do, Work Environment, How to Become One, Pay, and more.
 Each profile also includes the Bureau of Labor Statistics’ employment projections for the 2010–20 decade.

 The Portland Public Library offers classes and tutoring for all levels of computer users.
-Advance registration is required — please call 871-1700 x 708, or stop by the public computing desk at the main library to get on the roster.
+Advance registration is required for most sessions — please call 871-1700 x 708, or stop by the public computing desk at the main library to sign up or learn more.

 Don’t forget that the Maine Career Center provides a variety of employment and training services at no charge for Maine workers and businesses.
 Whether you are looking to improve your job qualifications, explore a different profession, find a new career or hire an employee.